Far-right politics in Germany: Saxony

 Flag of the Freie Sachsen party, a far-right regionalist and separatist organization operating in Saxony.

-In 2024, the police conducted an investigated of the neo-Nazi group the Saxon Separatists.
+In 2024, the police conducted an investigated of the neo-Nazi group the Saxon Separatists Sächsische Separatisten.
 The Federal Criminal Police Office BKA, the Federal Office for the Protection of the Constitution BfV and the Saxony State Criminal Police Office were involved in the investigation.
 Austrian and Polish secret services were also involved.
 The Federal Prosecutor's Office finally came to the conclusion that Saxon Separatists made active preparations for a violent coup in Germany.
 The Federal Prosecutor's Office then found eight men or young people in various places in Saxony in the early morning of November 5, 2024 in Germany and Poland and arrested the suspects.
 The arrests took place in and around Leipzig, in Dresden, in the Meißen district.
 The alleged leader Jörg S. was arrested in Zgorzelec, Poland, in the neighboring town of Görlitz.
 The police searched 20 properties including in Vienna, Austria, and the Krems-Land district.
 More than 450 emergency services were involved in the operations.